ranchimall/blockbook-docker/README.md

 -   **Building the Docker Image**

-    Navigate to the `testnet` directory of the repository cloned or downloaded and build the Docker image:
+    Navigate to the directory where the repository is cloned or downloaded and build the Docker image:

     ```sh
-    cd <path/to/cloned/repository/testnet>
+    cd <path/to/cloned/repository>
-    docker build -t <imagename> .
+    docker build -f Dockerfile-testnet -t <imagename> .
     ```

 -   **Running the Docker Container**